-- ▶ Please inform the operator of the storage system that the internet connection should not be interrupted for long periods of time. - ► Additional information can be found in the currently applicable warranty conditions. - The storage system establishes a connection to the internet using the Ethernet line. - The Ethernet line is connected to the building network router and the central unit of the storage system. - ▶ Use a cable with the following properties as the Ethernet line: - The cable is Cat 6. - · The cable is shielded.
+- Please inform the operator of the storage system that the internet connection should not be interrupted for long periods of time. - Additional information can be found in the currently applicable warranty conditions. - The storage system establishes a connection to the internet using the Ethernet line. - The Ethernet line is connected to the building network router and the central unit of the storage system. - Use a cable with the following properties as the Ethernet line: - The cable is Cat 6. - The cable is shielded.

-- ► Connect the line to the central unit of the storage system (ETH [Router]). - ▶ Use the fixing ties from the accessory kit to affix the attached line to the power module - ► Connect the other end of the cable to the building network router.
+- Connect the line to the central unit of the storage system (ETH [Router]). - Use the fixing straps provided in the scope of delivery to secure the connected line to the power module.
+Fasten the fixing straps to a free edge of the power module to do this. - Connect the other end of the cable to the building network router.